jolicode/castor/README.md

 }
 ```

-Then you can run the command with `castor hello:castor`.
+Then you can run the command with `castor hello:castor`:

 ```bash
 $ castor hello:castor